full

 Alan May

 Alan May works as a librarian at Lawson McGhee Library.
-He holds an MFA in creative writing from the University of Alabama.
 In his spare time, he reads and writes poetry.
-His work has appeared or is forthcoming in The New York Quarterly, The Hollins Critic, The Idaho Review, DIAGRAM, and others.
-He has published three books of poetry.
+May's fourth book, Derelict Days in That Derelict Town, is forthcoming through BlazeVOX Books.
+His work has appeared or is forthcoming in The New Orleans Review, The New York Quarterly, The Hollins Critic, The Idaho Review, Plume, The Hong Kong Review, and others.